 THE GIST: Nutrition research can be complicated and is mostly observational studies loaded with variables, but our understanding of the basics is relatively clear - a calorie controlled diet with the right balance of macronutrients and micronutrients is the key to good health.

 Are All Calories the Same?

-The amount of food you eat is the biggest determining factor for weight loss, weight gain or weight maintenance (5,6).
-You can even lose weight eating junk food, as long as you maintain a calorie control.
-If you don't believe me, take it from a professor who wanted to prove this theory by losing weight on a soda, cookie and chip diet.
+The amount of food you eat is the biggest determining factor for weight loss, weight gain, or weight maintenance (5,6).
+You can even lose weight by eating junk food, as long as you maintain calorie control.
+If you don't believe me, take it from a professor who wanted to prove this theory by losing weight on a soda, cookie, and chip diet.
 (7).
 Or this guy who lost 27 pounds eating Twinkies.

 According to research, the level of processing, nutrient density and type of food you consume can have a major impact on your health and also influence how successful you are on your diet.

 There have been many studies documenting that nutrient-dense foods play a role in weight loss, reducing inflammation, decreasing signs of aging and increasing your lifespan (13).
 Less processed foods have been shown to produce more successful weight loss and health outcomes than counting calories or macros alone (14).
 And in one study, participants burned twice as many calories digesting clean foods compared to highly processed foods (15).

 Eating a variety of nutritious foods is more crucial to your longevity than any single meal or food.
 And there is actually no such thing as healthy food, only healthy diets.

 That's right.
 Food isn't healthy, it's nutritious.
 One food cannot make or break your health, and even the “healthiest” options can become unhealthy if that’s the only thing you eat forever; you would be missing out on essential nutrients and health benefits from other things you are not eating.
 How “good” or “bad” food is should be ranked according to nutrition content, specifically as it relates to your needs.